microsoft/terminal/doc/specs/#4993 - Keyboard Selection/Keyboard-Selection.md

 During Copy Mode, if the user attempts to create a selection using the mouse, any existing selections are cleared and the mouse creates a selection normally.
 However, contrary to prior behavior, the user will still be in Copy Mode.
 The target endpoint being modified in Copy Mode, however, will be the "end" endpoint of the selection, instead of the cursor (as explained earlier in the flowchart).

-#### Exiting Mark Mode
+#### Exiting Copy Mode
-The user exits mark mode when the selection is cleared.
+The user exits copy mode when the selection is cleared.
 Thus, the user can press...
 - the `ESC` key
 - the `copy` keybinding (which also copies the contents of the selection to the user's clipboard)
 - keys that generate input and clear a selection